-Managing Females - First Time Moms!
+Managing Females – A Dog's First Litter

 - Keep them warm until comfortable and sleeping normally on their side or tummy.
 Once warm, return the puppy to mom for care.
-She will take them back with no issues if their body temp is around 100°F. A rectal thermometer will help tell you they are ready.
+She will take them back with no issues if their body temp is around 100°F. A rectal thermometer will help tell you if they are ready.

 Our job is to be sure that the puppy eats, that they are warm enough, and that they are content.
-Older moms nurture and mother consistently the 1st week, do a good job the 2nd week, and by the 3rd and 4th week they are getting kid-worn and will let you have them if you want.
+Older moms nurture and mother consistently the 1st week, do a good job the 2nd week, and by the 3rd and 4th week, they are getting kid-worn and will let you have them if you want.
 New moms often take one week to get into the mothering, nurturing groove.

 - Good mothers raise daughters that are good mothers.
 If their mom was a good mother, they get it by 48 hours and need little monitoring after that.
 If their mom was not a good mother, the first week is monitoring and assurance until they get it right.

 - Tired moms don’t mother well!
 Moms should birth their puppies in 12 hours.
-18 hours is starting to get too long and never go over 24 hours or we start losing puppies.
+18 hours is starting to get too long, and never go over 24 hours or we start losing puppies.
 Some will die at birth and some will fade the first week because of long labor and low oxygen.

-- Give moms calcium gel, like Breeders' Edge® ORAL CAL PLUS when they start to whelp and repeat after every other puppy.
+- Give moms calcium gel, like Breeders' Edge® Oral Cal Plus, when they start to whelp and repeat after every other puppy.
 Gel is absorbed through their mouth – they don’t have to swallow when nauseated while in labor.
 This helps with more effective uterine contractions and a quicker delivery.

 - Calming the nervous female the first few days is helpful.
 We don’t want moms doped up, just mellow enough so they calmly think about what they are doing and nurse their babies.
 Herbal products are best at that – Chamomile or Motherwort are the common herbal products used.
-Breeders’ Edge® OXY-MOMMA™ postnatal vitamins have Motherwort in it for calming and recovery.
+Breeders’ Edge® Oxy Momma™ postnatal vitamins have Motherwort in it for calming and recovery.

 - Pheromones have been used to calm, but tend to take days to take effect and have not stopped issues with nervous mothering.
 They are a help with loud noises and stress.
 We have used them with kennel remodeling to calm mothers and with thunder storms that scare dogs.
 They have been helpful in both these situations, but worth a try if moms are anxious over sounds in the environment.

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of a qualified veterinarian or other pet health care professional.
-Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.
+Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical